RuibingS/MS1FA_RShiny_dashboard/README.md

 ## Setting Parameters
-**1. Filter the feature table by retention time**: A slider input to filter the feature table by retention time (in seconds).Default 70 seconds to 1500 seconds.
+**1. Filter the feature table by retention time**: A slider input to filter the feature table by retention time (in seconds).Default 60 seconds to 1200 seconds.
 User can modify it according to their own setup.

 **2. Check isotopes and multiple charge states**: A check box to run the function of annotating the C13 isotopes and multiple charge states.
 The default value is TRUE.
 Import `data(isotopes)` is from `enviPat` R package.

 **3. Correlation method**: A select input for the correlation methods, "pearson", "kendall" and "spearman".
 The default selection is "pearson".
+The intensity values are log10-transformed to meet the assumptions of normality and homoscedasticity.
+For our demo datasets, normality was confirmed using the `Shapiro-Wilk` test and linearity was verified with `ggscatter` plots.
+We encourage users to perform preliminary checks on their datasets before choosing a correlation method.

 **4. Correlation threshold**: A numeric input range from 0 to 1.
 The default value is 0.8.